Ormond Beach Car Accident Attorneys

 How Long Do You Have to File a Car Accident Lawsuit in Florida?

-It is important to note that this four-year time limit only applies to car accident lawsuits that are filed in Florida's civil court system.
-If you are filing a lawsuit against a government entity, such as a city or county, you may have to file a notice of claim within a matter of months.
-If you are filing a lawsuit against a government entity, it is important to speak to an attorney as soon as possible.
+This statute of limitations applies strictly to car accident lawsuits filed in Florida's civil court system.
+When suing a government entity, such as a city or county, filing a notice of claim within a specified timeframe may be necessary.
+If you are suing a government entity, consult an attorney promptly to understand the specific requirements and timelines.

 How Can a Car Accident Lawyer Help?